Vatican Necropolis

-The Vatican Necropolis is not to be confused with the Vatican grottoes, the latter of which resulted from the construction of St. Peter's Church and is located on the ground level of the old Constantinian basilica.
+The Vatican Necropolis is not to be confused with the Vatican Grottoes, the latter of which resulted from the construction of St. Peter's Church and is located on the ground level of the old Constantinian basilica.

 Origins of the necropolis

-The Vatican necropolis was originally a burial ground built on the southern slope of the Vatican Hill, adjacent to the Circus of Caligula.
+The Vatican necropolis was originally a burial ground built on the southern slope of Vatican Hill, adjacent to the Circus of Caligula.
 In accordance with the Roman law, it was forbidden to bury the dead within the city walls.
 For this reason, burial grounds sprang up along the roads outside of the city cemeteries.
-One of these streets, the Via Cornelia, ran north along the Vatican hill.
+One of these streets, the Via Cornelia, ran north along Vatican Hill.

 Caligula's Circus

-At the top of the circus that Caligula built, an Egyptian obelisk had been placed.
-The obelisk had been there since ancient times; in 1586 it was moved from its original place by Domenico Fontana on the orders of Pope Sixtus V when St. Peter's Square was added.
+At the top of the circus that Caligula built is an Egyptian obelisk that had been placed there in ancient times.
+In 1586, it was moved from its original place by Domenico Fontana on the orders of Pope Sixtus V when St. Peter's Square was added.